btcid/indodax-official-api-docs/INDODAX-TradeAPI-2.md

 > ℹ️ **Notes**
 >
-> - Crypto withdrawal requires additional security with Wallet Address & Username Whitelisting (see <#permission-scope>)
+> - Crypto withdrawal requires additional security with Wallet Address & Username Whitelisting (see [Permission Scope](#permission-scope))
 > - Please note that after users regenerate API keys, coin withdrawals via API will only be available after 24 hours.
 During that period, users can still make coin withdrawals via website and mobile app.
 > - Exchanges use memo for accepting deposits for certain assets.
 For example: Destination Tag (for Ripple), Message (for NXT), Memo (for BitShares).
 > - The parameter `withdrawUsername` is mandatory when `withdrawMethod=username`.